LaunchCodeEducation/web-fundamentals/schedule/class3/README.md

 ### Walkthrough 3: Hello, Movies!

 In class, we'll walk through the steps to set up our new application that are outlined above.
 We'll discuss the dynamics of web applications:
+* How is a dynamic web application different form a static website, and what can a dynamic web app do that a static site cannot?
+* What exactly is the application, and how does it "run"?
 * How do HTTP requests and responses work?
-* What exactly is the application, and how does it "run"?
 * GET and POST requests types
 * Review of Python class syntax, and the `self` parameter
 * Routes in a web appliction (i.e. how does a specific request get matched with a specific handler class based on the URL?)

 We'll also add a bit of code to display a new heading and a "Movie of the Day", which is really just a hard-coded string.
-We'll make this more interesting in the studio.
+You will make this more interesting during the studio.

 If you follow along with the walkthrough, do the following to store your code in your local repository:
 ```